RedishHue/Armory/README.md

 # The Armory

 This is a list of Magic Items in a 5e D&D Campaign.
-It's 100% RAW at the moment but I plan to include homebrew items in the future.
-All Homebrew *items* will probably be marked, but there may be some unmarked alteration of rarities, general balance and such.
-I would **not** recommend using this if you happen to stumble on it as the information may prove inacurate.
+There may be some homebrew items or alterations of RAW items in this list so I would **not** reccomend using this list if you happen to stumble upon it.
+The information will most likely be inaccurate.
 Prices are copied from the ["Sane Magic Item Prices"](http://www.giantitp.com/forums/showthread.php?424243-Sane-Magic-Item-Prices) list.